ahmed-hazem-1/DEPI-Project--Land-Type-Classification/Docs/readme.md

 ### 8️⃣ **Use Case Diagram.pdf**
    - Graphical representation of various user interactions with the system.
 ---
+### You can test the Website By Yourself From This [Link](https://ahmed-hazem-1.github.io/DEPI-Project--Land-Type-Classification)
+---
 ## **🚀 How to Use This Repository**
 1. Clone the repository: